ignwilliam/NPA-with-inner-product/README.md

 Refer to arXiv: 1803.04796 for more details on the method

+Acknowledgements:
-Acknowledgement: the codes for NPA method were developed together with Koon Tong Goh
+The codes for NPA method were developed together with Koon Tong Goh.

+To solve the SDP, we use CVX package for disciplined convex programming and MOSEK solver.
+To download CVX, please refer to http://cvxr.com/cvx/download/ To use MOSEK with CVX, you will need both CVX Professional License and a license for MOSEK.
+For more details, refer to http://cvxr.com/cvx/doc/mosek.html
+For more information about MOSEK, visit https://www.mosek.com/